 - Additionally, it should be of their own free will to provide the candidate with a review.
 Every chartered engineer is not required to serve as a reviewer.

-Following the consultation, the candidate will get the results via email, along with the candidate's Chartered Award and Areas of Practice.
-A certificate from Engineers Australia confirming the candidate's attainment of the Chartered Status will also be given to them after some time.
-If the candidate is unsuccessful in obtaining Chartered Status, Engineers Australia will offer the candidate the necessary direction and assistance on how to do so.
-Additionally, they will have the opportunity to submit additional supporting documents, information, or proof before coming in for a second in-person interview.
-However, if the candidates feel that Engineers Australia's decision is inappropriate given their evidence, they also have the ability to challenge it.
+Once the consultation is over, the candidate will receive the results and their Chartered Award / Areas of Practice via email.
+Engineers Australia will eventually send them a confirmation certificate regarding their attainment of the Chartered Status.
+In the case that the candidate doesn't manage to obtain the Chartered Status, Engineers Australia will provide them with the necessary guidance and help on how to do so.
+The candidate will also be able to submit additional supporting documents, information, or proof for a possible second in-person interview.
+Furthermore, if the candidate feels that Engineers Australia's decision is unfair based on the evidence they have provided, they have the option to challenge it.

-In particular circumstances, there are additional paths to becoming a chartered engineer.
+In particular circumstances, there are additional paths to becoming a chartered engineer in Australia.

 - Agreement on Mutual Recognition